National Empowerment Television

 National Empowerment Television (NET), later known as America's Voice and eventually The Renaissance Network, was a cable TV network designed to rapidly mobilize politically conservative individuals for grassroots lobbying on behalf of the movement's policy aims.
 It was created by Paul Weyrich, a veteran strategist for the paleoconservative movement.
 At its peak, NET claimed to reach more than 11 million homes on selected cable systems or, in some markets, low-powered television stations.
-It accompanied the contemporaneous explosion of the popularity of talk radio, practically all of which was dedicated to propagating conservative political positions, on numerous issues in the U.S. during the 1990s.
+It accompanied the contemporaneous explosion of the popularity of talk radio, practically all of which was dedicated to propagating conservative political positions, on numerous issues in the United States during the 1990s.
+It was founded in 1993 and ceased business operations in 2000.

 History

 Weyrich had long believed that the mainstream news and entertainment media exhibited a liberal bias, opposed structurally, as well as in terms of content, to what figures in the conservative movement defined as traditional American culture and government.
-In an attempt to help counter the perceived phenomenon, he mobilized groups and donors who were equally concerned by the supposed lack of journalistic integrity, and who were disgusted by the dismissals of these concerns by established broadcasters and publishers.
-Coordinated by Weyrich's Free Congress Foundation (FCF), the activists and donors launched a Washington, D.C.-based satellite television network called National Empowerment Television (NET).
+In an attempt to help counter the perceived phenomenon, he mobilized groups and donors who were equally concerned by the supposed lack of journalistic integrity, and who were disgusted by the complete dismissals of these concerns by established broadcasters and publishers.
+Coordinated by Weyrich's Free Congress Foundation (FCF), the activists and donors launched a Washington, D.C.–based satellite television network called National Empowerment Television (NET).
 Its logo featured a square of nine dots, referring to a puzzle that cannot be solved without drawing lines "outside the box."
 NET went on air for the first time on 6 December 1993.

 Academics and representatives of the mainstream media roundly criticized NET, namely because of its drastic departure from the mainstream 20th-century paradigm of disinterested reportage, in favor of what they viewed as blatant propaganda.
 For instance, the Columbia Journalism Review observed in 1994 that it spurned "broadcast journalism's caveat against partisan news programming...
 One-third of the programs on NET are produced by 'associate broadcasters' — organizations handpicked by Weyrich to share NET's airtime.
-Among the dozen associate broadcasters on NET are Accuracy in Media, the National Rifle Association, and the American Life League, an anti-abortion group.
+Among the dozen associate broadcasters on NET are Accuracy in Media, the National Rifle Association of America, and the American Life League, an anti-abortion group.

 The CJR analysis referred to FCF's attempt to circumvent mainstream media opposition by using associate broadcasters (i.e., organizations not legally related to FCF), local broadcasting channels for television syndication, and other non-traditional means of marketing.
 Thus, NET became a broader resource for United States' social and economic conservative movements.
 Many advertisers from organizations that had been traditionally shunned by major broadcasters bought airtime on the channel.
 These included televangelists on local religious stations and networks like Christian Coalition, the Cato Institute, Accuracy in Media, and others.